 How long until you can see results:

 Sore and swollen gum tissue usually involves the infection of cells that have not yet been destroyed, but are still-existing and still-viable.
 Restoring these cells to health can be much quicker than growing new cells to fill in where previous cells have died off and now no longer exist (as in periodontitis).
-Often a couple of weeks of diligent oral care at home is enough to see results.
+Often a couple of weeks of diligent oral care at home is enough to start seeing results.
 Some users have reported improvements even faster, in a week or even less.

 Thank goodness for Good Gums!!